 As the end of 2016 grows closer, we have to say that this has certainly been an eventful year.
 A long presidential election campaign left many Americans feeling bruised and more divided than ever.
 And many people were surprised when Donald Trump emerged as the victor.
-Similar to Brexit’s unexpected win in June, election polling [...]
+Similar to Brexit’s unexpected win in June, election polling and conventional wisdom proved to be quite wrong once people actually voted.
+In fact, just 15 days before the election, [...]

 Just the facts… This has been the raging debate for decades: Should one use actively managed funds or passive index funds (the vast majority of ETFs are index funds)?
-Both sides have made fair arguments over the years, but in the end, most advisors and individual investors fall on one side of the fence or [...]
+Both sides have made fair arguments over the years, but in the end, most advisors and individual investors fall on one side of the fence or the other.
+It is no secret that I started out as a vehement active management guy, but time has taught [...]

 Global markets put in another solid week after what appeared to be positive jobs and unemployment numbers.
 While the market often gets a kick (up or down) from the jobs and employment numbers, like most government produced statistics, they are often excessively massaged.
 I will be the first to admit I am very suspicious of government produced statistics, and for good reason.

 This blog is part of a larger white paper we've recently published titled: Opportunities and Risks in 2011.
 Click on that title to read the full version.
-As always, I won’t make any predictions for the coming year as the value in precise market predictions – such as what the S&P will end the year at, [...]
+As always, I won’t make any predictions for the coming year as the value in precise market predictions – such as what the S&P will end the year at, or what asset class will perform best – is fruitless.
+Like life, investing is a journey and there are typically [...]